-10 Best: Barcelona's Best Tapas Joints - Small Portions Bursting With Taste
+Barcelona's Best Tapas Joints for Small Portions Bursting with Taste

 Barcelona's reputation for tapas precedes it and with good reason.
 It's a city full of delicious, innovative and mouth watering dishes, all of which can usually be served in the form of tapas (small plates of food) and shared amongst a group of friends or eaten solo.
 From cured hams, Manchego cheeses, spicy mushrooms, fresh salads, ‘pan con tomate’ (bread with tomato) and croquetes, whether you’re looking for upscale and trendy or the tapas equivalent to ‘greasy spoon’, Barcelona’s tapas restaurants are diverse and plentiful; you’ll l never be left wanting or without options.